These pictures of Nova Scotia will inspire you to explore Canada's beautiful east coast.

 Get the Lonely Planet's Nova Scotia, New Brunswick & Prince Edward Island (Travel Guide)

-The Fisheries Museum is an excellent place to learn about the history and fishing culture of Nova Scotia.
+The Fisheries Museum in Lunenberg is an excellent place to learn about the history and fishing culture of Nova Scotia.

 This province was built on fishing and it is still a large part of their heritage.